Skip to main content

 Outreach

-We regularly participate in a number of engagement and outreach activities and deliver themed events and small workshops / lessons to school and community groups.
-We also host small group University visits and can accommodate short work / day experience projects.
+We regularly participate in engagement and outreach activities and deliver themed events and small workshops and lessons to school and community groups.
+We also host small group University visits and can accommodate short work/day experience projects.
 Please access the tabs to find out more about the kind of events that we have delivered.
-Please contact the facility if you would like to find out more about working with, or visiting, us.
+Please contact the facility to find out more about working with, or visiting us.